geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

-4. Move the references to 'ojs/ojinputtext' and 'ojs/ojformlayout' from the 'define' block of 'dashboard.js' to the 'define' block of 'my-employee-form-viewModel.js' file.
+4. Move the references to 'ojs/ojinputtext' and 'ojs/ojformlayout' from the end of the 'define' block of the 'dashboard.js' file to the end of the 'define' block of the 'my-employee-form-viewModel.js' file.

 5. In 'component.json', within your 'my-employee-form' CCA component, add content to the 'properties' section, like this: